 Also, to some extent Martin was honoring the showbiz conventions he was trashing.
 In Born Standing Up, Martin writes about what he learned from watching the grizzled old pros work the crowds at Knott’s Berry Farm and Disneyland, and he describes what it felt like when was a kid in Orange County, riding his bike over to the just-opened Magic Kingdom and sitting on the benches amid the fountains and landscaping.
 “Disneyland was my Versailles,” he says.

 I know what he means.
 I remember the feeling of riding in the back seat of my grandparents’ car as we pulled into Nashville’s big theme park, Opryland, and saw the log flume and roller coasters rising behind the trees and flowers.
 And I remember working at Opryland as a teenager, and witnessing the petty backstage dramas at our various musical revues, which were the main attraction for grown-ups while their kids went on the rides.
-We had diva fits, and torrid romances, and fans who waited by the stage door to get autographs and talk with performers who
+We had diva fits, and torrid romances, and fans who waited by the stage door to get autographs and talk with performers who might never have another paying job as a singer or dancer after they left Opryland.
+We weren’t big time, but what happened there mattered—at least in our little park’s version of show business.

 So that’s what I think of now when I watch Gonzo dance with a block of cheese on The Muppet Show, or when I see the Steve Martin of 1977 doing his exaggerated MC voice and pretending he can juggle.
 They’re all laughing at the traditions of their business, but there’s love there too, and a spark of hope.
 They’re aligning themselves with the failures, and paying tribute to all those entertainers who lie to themselves so they can keep pursuing a dream.
 After all, as Martin puts it in his book, “There is no harm in charging oneself up with delusions between moments of valid inspiration.”